 LEDs can be placed in several ways.
 They can be placed as shown on the diagram, or you can make your own design to suit the cyclist wishes.
 This circuit is designed to be used with a 9 volt battery, in order to be portable.

-Note: You can also use a combination of white an red LEDs, in order to increase your visibility.
+Note: You can also use a combination of white and red LED, in order to increase your visibility.

-List of circuit components for the Flashing LED bike lights
+List of circuit components for the Flashing LED lights

 - 1 555 timer IC (IC1)